 The Company is primarily exposed to currency fluctuations related to loans and receivables and accounts payable held in USD.
-As at December 31, 2015, the Company has financial assets of \$8,036 denominated in USD.
-An increase or decrease of 5% in the exchange rate between CAD and USD would result in an increase or decrease of \$402 in the net loss of the Company.
+As at June 30, 2016, the Company has assets of \$7,805 denominated in USD and is not exposed to significant foreign exchange risk.
 The Company does not actively manage this risk.